Sweet Music

 “I’ve never seen anyone dance the greeting like that.”

-“And your actions against the Neyuk are even stranger.”
+“Your actions against the Wikza are even stranger.”

-“All our energy mastery is based on the energy web.”
+“All our energy mastery is based on the great web.”

 “It was considered too dangerous.”